forklift-run/pallet-example-minimal/README.md

 deployments.

-If your user is in the `docker` group (so that you don't need to use `sudo` when running `docker` commands), then you can just run a single command instead of the two the commands listed above:
+If your user is in the `docker` group (so that you don't need to use `sudo` when running `docker` commands), then you can just run a single command instead of the two commands listed above:

 ```
 forklift plt switch github.com/ethanjli/pallet-example-minimal@main